PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - Describing any kind of policy as 'generous' without specifying how.

 Instead, be specific for the standard stuff, or be unusual.
-It is better to have a list of 5 cool things than 10 generic ones.
+It is better to have a list of five cool things than ten generic ones.

 ## Non-obvious ways to write a great job ad